In This Article

 Overall, this is a very non-intrusive test and is easy to take.
 Once you've taken the test, you are emailed results (no dashboard).
 A sample pages of results looks like this:

-5Strands suggests trying to eliminate Level 3 Intolerance first, and then moving to Level 2 if you are still experiencing issues.
+5Strands suggests trying to eliminate metals categorized as Level 3 and then moving to Level 2 if you are still experiencing issues.

 The popular at-home health testing company, EverlyWell, has one of the more reliable heavy metals tests on the market.

-Using a urine sample, EverlyWell can alert you to the presence of six commonly found environmental metals within your body.
+EverlyWell can alert you to six commonly found environmental metals within your body using a urine sample.

-These heavy metals could be found in many of the places you regularly visit, such as your job, home, or the places you shop.
+These heavy metals can be found in many places you regularly visit, such as your job, home, or shop.

 The Heavy Metals Test will screen for four hazardous metals: arsenic, mercury, cadmium, and bromine.
 It also tests your levels of two essential trace minerals, selenium and iodine.